 How does the autolyse technique effect stretch and folds?

 In my guide to using the autolyse technique, I talk about how performing an autolyse can lead to a dough that's already stronger out of the gate.
-Usually, when I autolyse, it means I can get away with less mixing upfront, and that's the point at which I usually adjust.
+Usually, when I autolyse, it means I can get away with less mixing up front, and that's the point at which I usually adjust.
 But again, dough strength moves along a continuous spectrum.
-If I autolyse and mix for a long time, I'll likely need few (if any) sets of stretch and folds).
+If I autolyse and mix for a long time, I'll likely need few (if any) sets of stretch and folds.
 Alternatively, if I autolyse and mix gently, I might still need a set or two.

 So, it all depends!
 Having an autolyse doesn't necessarily mean I need more or fewer stretch and fold sets, but it does start the dough at a stronger state from the start.

-Final words on how to stretch and fold sourdoughOne final word on dough strength : keep in mind that more sets of stretch and folds does not mean you'll have better, more open crumb bread.
+Final words on how to stretch and fold sourdoughOne final word on dough strength : keep in mind that more sets of stretches and folds do not mean you'll have better, more open crumb bread.
 I think this trap happens to many, the thought that a stronger dough will yield a loaf with a wildly open crumb and open interior.
-This goes back what what I said in the beginning: you want to find that ideal dough strength, that point which your dough is strong enough to trap gas and hold its shape, but not so strong it can't expand optimally in the oven.
+This goes back to what I said in the beginning: you want to find that ideal dough strength, that point which your dough is strong enough to trap gas and hold its shape, but not so strong it can't expand optimally in the oven.

 Now that you know how to stretch and fold sourdough during bulk fermentation, if you're looking for a recipe that utilizes many sets of stretch and folds, check out my best sourdough recipe—it's minimally mixed upfront and instead uses sets of stretch and folds to strengthen the dough.
 If you're new to baking sourdough bread, check out my new baker, start here guide.